Babes in the Wood murders (Brighton): First arrest and trial in 1987

 Bishop first became the centre of media attention in October 1986 when he was arrested on suspicion of the murders.
-However, he was acquitted on both rape and murder charges at his trial in December 1987 at Lewes Crown Court after two hours deliberation by the jury.
+However, he was acquitted on both rape and murder charges at his trial in December 1987 at Lewes Crown Court after two hours of deliberation by the jury.
 Bishop was ultimately acquitted, and later sold his story as a wrongfully accused person to The News of the World for £15,000.

 The acquittal was later attributed to a series of blunders in the prosecution's case.
-The pathologist and forensic investigation team failed to record the temperatures of the bodies and therefore could not accurately state a time of death.
+The pathologist and forensic investigation team failed to record the temperatures of the bodies and therefore could not accurately state the time of death.
 At the trial, the prosecution suggested the girls were killed between 6:15 p.m. and 6:30 p.m.
 Without scientific evidence to back up the time of the murders, the prosecution could not challenge Bishop's alibis on the night of the murders.

 Though the girls were fatally strangled, neither measurements of hand marks around their necks nor fingerprints left by the strangler were taken.
 Forensic scientists did not analyse blood discovered on Hadaway's underwear.
 A key piece of the prosecution's case rested on the recovery of a blue Pinto brand sweatshirt.
 The top was found close to the railway line of Moulsecoomb station.
 Police believed Bishop discarded the top after attacking and killing the girls and were confident the clothing held a cache of forensic clues.
 The police did not properly preserve the evidence, allowing Bishop's defence team to cast doubt on the reliability of the material.

 Under questioning, Bishop denied that the sweatshirt belonged to him, but his girlfriend, Jennifer Johnson, alleged the clothing was Bishop's.
-Prosecution hoped this would undermine Bishop's credibility and portray him as a liar who was trying to distance himself from a crucial piece of evidence.
+The prosecution hoped this would undermine Bishop's credibility and portray him as a liar who was trying to distance himself from a crucial piece of evidence.
 However, at the trial Johnson changed her story, telling the jury she had never seen the top before.
-Johnson also gave statements to defence counsel alleging that she had never made her witness statement confirming Bishop's ownership of the sweatshirt, and that it had been fabricated by the police and her initials forged.
+Johnson also gave statements to defence counsel alleging that she had never made her witness statement confirming Bishop's ownership of the sweatshirt and that it had been fabricated by the police and her initials forged.

-The judge, Justice Schiemann, "directed the jury that unless they were sure first, that the girls were dead by 6:30 p.m. … they should acquit."
+The judge, Mr Justice Schiemann, "directed the jury that unless they were sure first, that the girls were dead by 6:30 p.m. … they should acquit."
 The prosecution believed that the girls were killed between 5:15 p.m. and 6:30 p.m.
 However, witnesses stated they saw the girls alive at 6:30 p.m. and Bishop leaving Wild Park at 6:30 p.m.

 Bishop was convicted in December 1990 of a similar attack on another Brighton girl.
 He was found guilty of the kidnapping, molestation and attempted murder of a 7-year-old girl in Whitehawk 10 months earlier and was sentenced to at least 14 years before eligibility for release.